 Before your assessment

-Make sure you’re thoroughly familiar with the caves or mines you’d like to lead groups in, and have recent logged experience of exploring mines or caves a little more challenging than those on your list.
+Make sure you’re thoroughly familiar with the mines you’d like to lead groups in, and have recent logged experience of exploring mines a little more challenging than those on your list.

-Annotate a plan of each of the caves/mines you’d like on your list highlighting any
+Annotate a plan of each of the mines you’d like on your list highlighting any

 - areas of potential interest to your groups (both geological and historical),